Broward Grade Calculation

 Use this page entirely at your own risk!

-Subject to the above, you may use this page and its included software yourself, copy and redistribute it, or even put it on your own website.
+Subject to the above, you may use this page and its included software yourself or copy to your hard drive and use it locally.
 I ask only that you not make any changes, and that if you reuse any of the code, make sure to list me as one of your sources.

 My only reward for writing this is the 15 milliseconds of fame I receive from having my name here.
 Don't deprive me of that.